Looking after yourself with a new baby

 Other mental health issues

-Although post-natal depression is most common, the anxiety around having a child and change in lifestyle for new parents might bring on or make existing mental health conditions worse.
+Although post-natal depression is most common, the anxiety around having a child and the change in lifestyle for new parents might bring on or make existing mental health conditions worse.

 If you are concerned in any way about your mental health you should speak to your doctor who will be able to help you.
-Or if you’d prefer, please contact Parentline to talk things through and think about what to do next.
+Or if you’d prefer, please contact Children 1st Parentline to talk things through and think about what to do next.

 Changes to parents’ brains